 Once you’ve deciphered the dress code for the wedding you’re attending, you can move on to choosing your ensemble (exciting, right?!).
-Now, it’s not just about nailing the style of wedding guest attire you wear - you’ve got to pay attention to colours, too.
-It used to be a real faux pas to wear black, but nowadays people don’t mind so much, there are some colours you should be avoiding, though.
+Now, it’s not just about nailing the style of wedding guest attire you wear - you’ve got to pay attention to the best colour to wear to a wedding, too.
+It used to be a real faux pas to wear black, but nowadays people don’t mind so much – there are some colours you should be avoiding, though.
 Seriously, the last thing you want to do is irk the happy couple with your outfit choice, so we’ve made this handy little list of hues to avoid.

 Here are the colours that are off limits for wedding guest attire.

 OK, this is probably pretty obvious, but you really can’t wear white to a wedding.
 There’s a 99.9% chance that the bride will be sporting a white gown and you definitely don’t want to steal the spotlight from her.
 Keep in mind that this includes all shades in the colour family, from ivory to alabaster, so skip those, too.
 P.S.
 If you’re wearing a patterned dress with hints of white or a white accessory (like a pocket square or purse), that’s A-OK, the point is to avoid an overwhelmingly white outfit.

 Now, you may think dressing up as an Academy Award statue is fine, but you should probably save that number for another event (like NYE).
 Not only is gold a flashy choice that may keep eyes glued to you instead of the happy couple, but it may also rival what the bride is wearing if she’s opted for a champagne or light gold dress (both options are pretty popular in the wedding dress world).
 P.S. this goes for other metallic shades, like rose gold and silver, too.